SainsburyWellcomeCentre/aeon_mecha/README.md

 - If using an IDE (e.g. Pycharm, VSCode, etc.), you will have to look up how to integrate the virtual environment (with whichever set-up option you followed) with the IDE.
 Usually this process is straightforward; information can be found with a web search and/or in the docs for the IDE.

+### Finalize set-up

+After you've finished creating your virtual environment with one of the three above set-up procedures, finalize your set-up by activating the environment and pip installing this repository as an editable package in the environment:

+`pip install --editable ./aeon`

 ## Repository Contents

 ## Todos

-- switch to python 3.9 when stable release is available via pyenv-win
-- specify settings for Anaconda on install
+- add to 'repository contents' section
 - instructions for using on HPC
-- add to 'repository contents' section